yaapu/FrskyTelemetryScript/README.md

 This is the home of the Yaapu Telemetry Script project, a [LUA](https://www.lua.org/about.html) telemetry script for the Frsky Horus and Taranis radios using the ArduPilot frsky passthru telemetry protocol.

-**Note:**
-- **OpenTX 2.3.5 on X9D/X9D+ has a bug in handling the exit key press events: it will always quit the telemetry script!**
-- **the latest release versions are downloadable from the [clone/download](https://github.com/yaapu/FrskyTelemetryScript/archive/master.zip) button**
-- **the latest pre-release versions are downloadable from the [releases](https://github.com/yaapu/FrskyTelemetryScript/releases) section**

 ### please read the [wiki](https://github.com/yaapu/FrskyTelemetryScript/wiki) for more info

 ![X10](https://github.com/yaapu/FrskyTelemetryScript/raw/master/HORUS/IMAGES/x10.png)